-For determining performance bonus amounts for our NEOs for 2014, our board of directors set certain corporate performance goals.
-In setting these goals, our board of directors considered the status of our discovery programs, our financial status, and our role in certain critical activities being conducted under the collaboration partnership with AstraZeneca.
-Of the ten corporate goals, four were tied to the achievement of specific development milestones for tenapanor, one was aimed at advancing our internal discovery programs, and the remaining five addressed financing, operational and business development objectives.
+For determining performance bonus amounts for our NEOs for 2015, our board of directors set certain corporate performance goals.
+In setting these goals, our board of directors considered the status of our research and discovery programs, our financial status, and our role in certain critical activities being conducted under the collaboration partnership with AstraZeneca.
+Of the seven corporate goals, one was tied to the achievement of specific development milestones for tenapanor, two were aimed at advancing our internal research and discovery programs, and the remaining four addressed financing, operational and business development objectives.
 While the board of directors did not specify specific goals for individuals, each individual's participation in the achievement of the corporate goals was assessed, as well as the executive's handling of unplanned events and opportunities.
-For 2014, the corporate and individual components of the annual bonus were weighted at 80% and 20%, respectively, for Mr. Raab and Mr. Kaufmann.
-The board of directors determined that 90% of the corporate goals had been achieved or exceeded, and that Messrs.
-Raab and Kaufmann each achieved or exceed 100% of their individual goals.
-The board of directors determined that due to the company's outstanding performance in 2014, the company's performance against its corporate goals should be set at 130% and each of Mr. Raab's and Mr. Kaufmann's performance against personal goals should be set at 150%.
-In addition, the board of directors allocated an additional discretionary bonus of \$10,000 to Mr. Kaufmann due to his promotion to Chief Financial Officer during 2014 and his performance during our IPO.
+For 2015, the corporate and individual components of the annual bonus were weighted at 80% and 20%, respectively, for Mr. Raab and Mr. Kaufmann.
+For 2015, the corporate and individual components of the annual bonus were weighted 60% and 40%, respectively for Ms. Grammer.
+The board of directors determined that due to the company's outstanding performance in connection with its efforts to resume sole responsibility for the development of tenapanor following the termination of the company's collaborative relationship with AstraZeneca in June 2015, the company's performance against its corporate goals should be set at 90%.
+Additionally, Mr. Raab's, Mr. Kaufmann's and Ms. Grammer's performance against personal goals should be set at 90%, respectively.

-Following its review and determinations of corporate and individual achievements for 2014, the board of directors awarded cash bonuses to Messrs.
-Raab and Kaufmann in amounts equal to 39.81% and 43.74% of each of their base salaries, respectively.
-The NEOs' 2014 bonuses are set forth in the "2014 Summary Compensation Table" above.
+Following its review and determinations of corporate and individual achievements for 2015, the board of directors awarded cash bonuses to Messrs.
+Raab and Kaufmann and to Ms. Grammer in amounts equal to 45%, 36.8% and 30.6% of each of their base salaries, respectively.
+The NEOs' 2015 bonuses are set forth in the "2015 Summary Compensation Table" above.